Racopokemon/ImageSort/README.md

 * RAW support (kindof walked around this one, but still there would be options!)

 ## File operations window
+  * Add the option to replace all move operations with copy operations (context sensitive, make a BUTTON for it)
   * **Offer a button to take out the trash (move deleted folder \[4 files\]) to recycle bin, once copying has finished, IF there exists a delete folder!**
   * **Option to automatically rename images that have the same name.
 Why was this never a feature request before?**
   * Show summary of what was done?
-Same as what was shown before?
+Same as what was shown before? ("moved 5 files" kind?)

 ## Other
 * Progress Window